Kuuuube/ankihaptics/README.md

 2. Run Intiface Central and start the server by clicking on the top left start button (▶).
 (Optionally, enable `Start Server when Intiface Central Launches` in `App Modes`)

+3. Install the Anki Haptics addon.

+    - Open Anki.

+    - On the top menu, go to `Tools` > `Add-ons`.

+    - Click `Get Add-ons...`.

+    - Input `placeholder`

+    - Click `OK`.

+    - Restart Anki

-3. Start Anki.
+4. Start Anki.
 If Anki was already started, go to `Tools > Anki Haptics Settings` and click `Reconnect`.

 ## Usage